jreps/PND/README.md

 In the study the authors used survey responses answered during week 4 to week 10 of pregnancy to developed five models that predict risk of developing depression at five different time points (at week 12/13 of pregnancy, at week 21 of pregnancy, at week 32 of pregnancy, 4 weeks after delivery and 12 weeks after delivery).

+**Warning** These models have been newly developed and have not been externally or prospectively validated.
+This package is intended to enable other researcher to validate the models.
+Until the models have been thoroughly validated, they should not be used to aid clinical decision making.

 Our models are free to use.

 # Installing the package